Do you have a deep muscular ache? Do you feel fatigued all the time? Do you have sleep disorders?

 In addition to this, do you have constipation alternating with diarrhea?
 Do you feel bloated?
 Do you frequently get tension-type headaches?
 Do you suffer more in cold weather?
 If you are a woman, do you have menstrual problems, painful periods, swollen extremities or symptoms suggestive of PMS?
 Are you depressed all the time and sensitive to loud noises and bright lights and feel stressed out?

-If you have answered yes to the first three and yes many of the questions below, the chances are that you would have visited your allopathic physician and he/she would have investigated you and told you that you have a condition called as Fibromyalgia.
+If you have answered yes to the first three and yes to many of the questions above, the chances are that you would have visited your allopathic physician and he/she would have investigated you and told you that you have a condition called as Fibromyalgia.

 What is Fibromyalgia?